 Alan Bartlett Shepard, Jr.

 Shepard, Alan Bartlett, Jr., 1923–98, American astronaut, b.
 East Derry, N.H., grad.
 Annapolis, 1944.
 He served on a destroyer during World War II and later had extensive experience as a test pilot.
 On May 5, 1961, under the U.S. space program Project Mercury, he became the first American to be launched into space.
 His flight was a suborbital trip of 302 mi (486 km) down the Atlantic missile range.
 He reached a height of 115 mi (185 km) and performed several maneuvers of his capsule, Freedom 7, during the 15-min flight.
-In 1971, he commanded the Apollo 14 lunar landing, becoming the fifth person to walk on the moon.
-In 1974, Shepard retired from both NASA and the U.S. navy (as a rear admiral) to enter private industry.
+In 1971 he commanded the Apollo 14 lunar landing and became the fifth person to walk on the moon.
+Shepard retired from both NASA and the U.S. navy (as a rear admiral) in 1975 to enter private industry.
 With Deke Slayton, another original Mercury astronaut, he wrote Moon Shot: The Inside Story of America's Race to the Moon (1994).